Woolston Floating Bridge: Impact on the area

 St Johns Road in Hedge End was constructed, starting in 1839, to serve the ferry.
 This project was initiated by four of the proprietors of the Floating Bridge company, including James Warner the Younger of Botley, Hampshire, and was undertaken at their own expense.
 There was competition between the ferry and the Northam Bridge, which at the time was a toll bridge.
 By building a road that linked the hamlet of Hedge End to the Portsmouth Road at Sholing, the proprietors of the Floating Bridge company were able to poach some of the passengers that would otherwise have used Northam Bridge.
 The road cut through Botley Common and Netley Common.
 The inevitable further development alongside the road further eroded the common land, and helped the hamlet of Hedge End to establish itself as a village in its own right.

 In popular culture

 L.S.Lowry The artist visited Southampton when visiting his friend and fellow artist Hilda Margery Clarke and painted the bridge.
 The painting is now part of the collection in the Southampton Guildhall Art Gallery.

 "The Woolston Ferry" is a 1977 folk song, by Gutta Percha and The Balladeers.
 It includes the lyrics:

 The ferry today

 Both the Southampton and Woolston hards have been redeveloped, and the last surviving significant artifacts of the Woolston Ferry are the engines of bridges 8 and 9, and the hull of Bridge Number 8.
 This is located in the Elephant Boatyard in Bursledon and served as the popular Ferry Restaurant on the River Hamble until 31 December 2019 when it closed down.
+The bridge still remains to this day as offices.